 Thanks for following along, the next step for you is to schedule in that social media audit of yours.
 Get into the routine of it, it’ll get easier the more times you run this audit.
 A huge benefit of running a regular social audit is that you’ll feel more and more confident in setting goals around improving your presence.

 And I really hope you smash those goals.
-If you have any questions, please add them in the comments, or you speak to us directly.
+If you have any questions speak to us directly.

 Onwards - to an effective and authentic social media presence.